atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 (It _is_ possible to run CI jobs on specific branches only, e.g., only on merge requests into the "master" branch.
-However, out of the box, GitLab runs CI on every commit, to catch problems early.)
+By default, GitLab runs CI on every commit, to catch problems early.)

 On the next slide, notice: